 - Q1.
-What is an election advertisement? - Q2.
-Will the work reports published by candidates who are serving council members (e.g. Legislative Council member, District Council member, etc.) be regarded as election advertisements? - Q3.
+What is election advertisement? - Q2.
+Will the work report published by a serving council member be regarded as an election advertisement? - Q3.
 A chairperson of an owner's corporation is a candidate.
 If the owner's corporation publishes notices containing the chairperson's name (e.g. ordinary notice or debit note) during the election period, will these notices be regarded as election advertisements? - Q4.
 Is it appropriate for a candidate to criticise other candidate(s) in his/her own election advertisement? - Q5.
 Is the election campaign published by a candidate through internet platforms such as websites, social media, communication networks, etc. regarded as election advertisement?
 What should the candidate be aware of if web surfers share or forward different candidates' election campaign? - Q6.
 If a candidate publishes an election advertisement without candidate number but subsequently affixes a candidate number sticker on it, will the candidate number sticker itself be regarded as an election advertisement? - Q7.
 A candidate produced a banner with only his/her name and image on it, and left an area blank for sticking different slogans, e.g. "Request for increasing frequency of buses", "Successfully fight for additional zebra crossings", etc. Will the banner with each new slogan be regarded as a new election advertisement each time a new slogan is stuck on it? - Q8.
 For election advertisement that can be used repeatedly (e.g. a sash or roll up banner printed with candidate's information), will it be regarded as a new published election advertisement every time it is used?